-Melissa M. Tripp (born January 14, 1987) is an Afro-European poet, writer, essayist, author, butch lesbian, and feminist from Boston, Massachusetts.
-Her work explores and expresses themes of abstraction, love, identity, vulnerability, empowerment, and healing.
+Melissa M. Tripp is a writer, poet, author, and storyteller Boston, Massachusetts.
+Her work explores and expresses themes of love, vulnerability, empowerment, simplicity, personal narrative, and hypothetical selves.
 When asked what inspiration for her is in an interview with London-based writer and blogger Bianca Bass, she says: "Sometimes I think we complicate inspiration trying to dissect it and confine it to one room.
 I'm learning to just let it be magic and mystery."
 Her first book, 'root', a powerfully raw and characteristically ambiguous collection of poetry — published in 2015 and met with a generous reception — was once described as "an emotional package of walkways into an array of personal inner self, and also the beating heart of an open road of discovery."
-In addition to writing books, Melissa also publishes a daily newsletter, "The Daily Love Letters," aimed at uplifting and inspiring those who need the inbox encouragement.
-She has since established her widely regarded prose both nationally and internationally, with Nylon Magazine dubbing her one of "12 Female Poets To Watch" in 2016; her work has been seen on ABC7 News and the NFL Network.
-She is also the founder of "Women Who Look Like Me", a t-shirt movement and digital platform promoting self-acceptance for women of all compositions through authentic storytelling, creative expression, and thought leadership content.
+She has since established her widely regarded prose both nationally and internationally, with Nylon Magazine dubbing her one of "12 Female Poets To Watch" in 2016 and has also self-published two other collections, ‘24 hours later’ and ‘Piecing: 101 Affirmations to Heal Your Heart.’
+In addition to writing books, Melissa publishes a daily newsletter, "The Daily Love Letters," aimed at uplifting those who need the inbox encouragement.